GEEflies/FAITHWALL/vercel-email-api/README.md

-# NoteWall Email API - Quick Deploy
+# FaithWall Email API - Quick Deploy

 This sends feedback emails automatically in the background (users never see email composer).